 Table 3 shows this best scoring model, which differs from the initial one in three ways.
-At the structural level, aurelia_exponential_growth has been replaced by a logistic process.
-Thus population growth now slows once a certain density has been reached.
-Within processes, the rate of change has decreased in both equations associated with predation_volterra, and the process nasutum_decay now has a slower death rate for D. nasutum.
+At the structural level, aurelia_exponential_growth has been replaced by a logistic process so that population growth now slows once a certain density has been reached.
+Within processes, the rate of change is lower in both equations associated with predation_volterra, and the process nasutum_decay now has a slower death rate for D. nasutum.

 Figure 6 compares the trajectories for D. nasutum and P. aurelia density produced by the new model with the original data.
-In both species, the number of peaks and the synchronization of the oscillations match the observations much more closely.
-Although peak heights have also improved, the model does not account for the peak occurring in both populations on the thirtieth day.
-However, using PROMETHEUS the scientist can further refine this model to incrementally improve its behavior compared to that observed in the ecosystem.
+In both species, the number of peaks and the synchronization of the oscillations match the observations much more closely than before.
+Although peak heights have also improved, the model does not account entirely for the peak occurring in both populations on the thirtieth day.
+However, using Prometheus, the scientist can refine this model further to improve its behavior compared to that observed in the protist ecosystem.